NevesEwerton/NevesEwerton/README.md

 ### Economist and Data Scientist 👋

 - 🔭 I’m currently working on a project for predicting sports results using ML and on my master's thesis
-- 🌱 I’m currently learning webscrapping in Python.
+- 🌱 I’m currently learning WebScraping in Python.
 - 😄 Pronouns: He/Him